awsdocs/aws-transfer-user-guide/doc_source/security_iam_service-with-iam.md

 AWS supports global condition keys and service\-specific condition keys\.
 To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 AWS Transfer Family defines its own set of condition keys and also supports using some global condition keys\.
-To see all AWS global condition keys, see [AWS Global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *AWS Identity and Access Management User Guide*\.

-To see a list of AWS Transfer Family condition keys, see [Condition keys for AWS Transfer Family](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awstransferforsftp.html#awstransferforsftp-policy-keys) in the *AWS Identity and Access Management User Guide*\.
-To learn with which actions and resources you can use a condition key, see [Actions defined by AWS Transfer Family](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awstransferforsftp.html#awstransferforsftp-actions-as-permissions)\.
+To see a list of AWS Transfer Family condition keys, see [Condition keys for AWS Transfer Family](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awstransferfamily.html#awstransferfamily-policy-keys) in the *Service Authorization Reference*\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>

 To view examples of AWS Transfer Family identity\-based policies, see [AWS Transfer Family identity\-based policy examples](security_iam_id-based-policy-examples.md)\.